mirefly/application-services/components/logins/README.md

   editing logins using the code in `src`.
 - `ffi`: The Rust public FFI bindings.
 This is a (memory-unsafe, by necessity) API that is exposed to Kotlin and Swift.
-It leverages the `ffi_support` crate to avoid many issues and make it more safe than it othrwise would be.
+It leverages the `ffi_support` crate to avoid many issues and make it more safe than it otherwise would be.
 At the time of this writing, it uses JSON for marshalling data over the FFI, however in the future we will likely use protocol buffers.
 - `android`: This contains android bindings to logins, written in Kotlin.
 These